alphonsuslay/IRP5/README.md

 # IRP5 - IoT Sensor Data to Cloud and Applications
 ![image](https://github.com/alphonsuslay/IRP5/assets/147743151/6c707dfa-1b66-434a-ae18-ab94915e7e32)

+## About Project
+It is an IoT Cloud system that sends data from the sensors connected to the ESP32 to the Cloud.
+The Web Dashboard then retrieves the information from the Cloud and displays it.

 ## Setting up a Firebase Project

 1. **Go to Firebase Console**: <br>